 100% Maresco (Note the grape is formerly called Maruggio, it’s so old and in such small quantities it wasn’t on the Italian Wine Grape Registry but was recently added.)

-100% Verdeca from 2 hectares of 22 year old vines
+100% Verdeca from two hectares of twenty-two year old vines – bold and different!

-One of my favorites because it’s bold and different.
-Made in a reductive style with seven months maceration on skins, the juice was pressed then put back into a stainless tank for two years with lees stirring every 15 days.
+Made in a reductive style with seven months maceration on skins, the juice was pressed then put into a stainless tank for two years with lees stirring every fifteen days.
 This is what’s called an “orange” wine.

-100% Negro Amaro from 2 hectares of 17 year old vines
+100% Negro Amaro from two hectares of seventeen year old vines – a brooding wine.

 Negro Amaro is one of three flagship red grapes in Puglia (Primitivo and Nera di Troia are the other two).
-Here a 25-day fermentation on the skins is followed by aging in stainless vats on lees for 6-months.
-The wine is pressed then put into large wooden barrels for 3-months.
+Here a twenty-five day fermentation on the skins is followed by aging in stainless vats on lees for six months.
+The wine is pressed then put into large wooden barrels for three months.

-Ripe dark fruits dominate (boysenberry and black cherry) with nuances of aromatic dried herbs and clove.
-Tannins are finely grained with a dusty feel perfectly balanced with the acidity, smoothly sliding into home plate.
-Fine quality and easy to drink,
+Ripe dark boysenberry and black cherry fruits dominate with nuances of aromatic dried herbs and clove.
+Tannins are fine grained with a dusty feel and perfectly balanced with the acidity that smoothly slides into home plate.
+This is an easy to drink, fine quality wine.

-100% Primitivo from 6 hectares of 15 year old vines
+100% Primitivo from six hectares of fifteen year old vines – fruit and spice.

-It’s a mixed berry bowl of aromas that jump out of the glass.
-A rustic, chewy, and bright palate with a bit of forest spice smooths creating lasting length.
+A mixed berry bowl of aromas jump out of the glass.
+The rustic, chewy, and bright palate leans toward forest spice and soil that smooths with lasting length.
 Amazed at the freshness!
 The grapes stayed longer on the vines, drying slightly as they matured, and harvest took place a month later that usual.
 They only do this in certain years.

 Alla prossima volta!
 Until the next time!